-The Chair of the UVI Senate shall serve no more than two (2) consecutive terms [totaling two (2) terms].
+The Chair of the UVI Senate shall serve no more than two (2) consecutive terms in the capacity of Chair [totaling two (2) terms] but may otherwise serve for a total period of three terms including those as Chair.
+Other members of the UVI Senate shall not serve more than three (3)

-Other members of the UVI Senate shall not serve more than three (3) consecutive terms [totaling three (3) terms].
+consecutive terms [totaling three (3) terms].

-A quorum of the UVI Senate shall consist of five (5) senators.
+A quorum of the UVI Senate shall consist of fifty percent plus one of the voting members.